Suor/funcy/docs/seqs.rst

 .. function:: last(seq)

     Returns last item in sequence.
 Returns ``None`` if sequence is empty.
-Tries to be efficient when sequence supports indexed access and fallbacks to iterating over it if not.
+Tries to be efficient when sequence supports indexed or reversed access and fallbacks to iterating over it if not.

 .. function:: rest(seq)